thruthesky/super_library/docs/feed_api.md

     ![image.png](images/feed/feed_get_who_follow_me_row_visibility.png)

 - Next to use the `getWhoFollowMeOutput` action output, on the Property Panel click the 4th Tab (Generate Dynamic Children tab).
-- Enter Variable Name. e.g. `whoFollowMe`
+- Input Variable Name. e.g. `whoFollowMe`
-- Next Click the `Value` and Navigate to `Action Outputs` and in the Available Options select the `getWhoFollowMeOutput` that we set from the `On Page Load` trigger and click confirm.
+- Next set the `Value` by Navigating to `Action Outputs` and in the Available Options select the `getWhoFollowMeOutput` that we set from the `On Page Load` trigger and click confirm.

   ![image.png](images/feed/feed_get_who_follow_me_generate_children.png)